 A native of Runnels County, Robby is a graduate of Ballinger High School and attended Tarleton State University.
-Active in his community, he is a member of the Runnels County Farm Bureau and a member of St. Boniface Parish, where he serves on the Parish Council.
-He enjoys reading, fishing, and spending time with his wife, Kallie, and their dogs.
+Active in his community, he is a member of the Runnels County Farm Bureau and a member of St. Boniface Parish, where he serves on the parish council auction committee.
+He enjoys reading, fishing, and spending time with his wife, Kallie, their son Jake, and their dogs.
 He was first elected to the board in 2008.

-Longtime Central Texas member Mr. Harvick is a rancher in Comanche County with an operation consisting of improved grassland and a cow-calf operation.
-He is the former president of Gore’s, Inc. in Comanche, Texas, which was a dairy, beef cattle and feed manufacturing business that operated in Texas and New Mexico.
+A longtime Central Texas Farm Credit member, Mr. Harvick is a rancher in Comanche County where he runs a cow-calf and haying operation.
+He is the former president of Gore’s, Inc. in Comanche, Texas, which was a dairy, beef cattle, and feed manufacturing business that operated in Texas and New Mexico.

 Kenneth attended Tarleton State University and is past president of the Texas Holstein Association and is a member of the Comanche Roping Club, among other community organizations.
-He and his wife, Vickie, are members of First Baptist Church in Comanche.
-He enjoys riding his horse and working cattle, playing guitar, golf and playing with his grandkids.
-He was first elected to the board in 2012.
+He and his wife, Vickie, are members of First Baptist Church in Comanche and enjoy spending time with their grandchildren and great-grandchildren.
+Kenneth was first elected to the board in 2012.